sourcegraph/about/handbook/people-ops/expenses.md

   - Software purchases or subscriptions should be categorized as "Software and SaaS <$1000"
   - Computer purchases and other hardware (monitor, headphones, etc.) should be categorized as "Computer & Related"
   - Home office set-up purchases (chairs, desks, etc.) should be categorized as "Furniture & Office"
-  - Note: there is no designated "home office setup" category in Expensify, each item you expense should be categorized individually.
+  - Note: there is no designated "home office setup" category in Expensify.
+Each expensed item should be categorized individually.
 So even though we have one home office setup budget, it spans across multiple categories.
 - Please ensure the date and description fields are properly filled out
   - The date listed on your expense should be the date of purchase (not the date of submission).
   - The description field should list exactly what item is being expensed.